SoftwareWizard/TeaForResource/README.md

 ## The Problem

-Microsoft provides Resource Files (*.resx) for holding language dependent strings.
-Visual Studio automatically generates a resource class file for usage.
+Microsoft provides Resource Files (*.resx) for holding language dependent strings and Visual Studio automatically generates resource class files.

-With these generated files you can easily access the language dependent strings.
+With these generated files you can easily access language dependent strings.

-But if you have to share your language dependent strings over network boundaries you mostly need to transfer individual Resource Keys as a *Magic string*.
+But if you have to share your language dependent strings over network boundaries you mostly need to transfer individual resource keys as a *Magic string*.
 This is error prone and annoying in case of type errors.

-In order to ship arround this problem you can create a static class, thats holds your resource Keys and provides you with *intellisense*
+In order to ship arround this problem you can create a static class, thats holds your resource keys and provides you with *intellisense*.
 But it is a lot of work for creating and maintaining this class.

-With **TeaForResource** you can automatically generate this static class and other useful files for your purpose.
+With **TeaForResource** you can automatically generate this static class and other useful files (e.g. typescript) for your purpose.

 ## Advantages of T4 Templates
 - T4 Templates are fully integrated in Visual Studio.